instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ### Define the Response Model with Validators

 In the code snippet below, the field validator ensures that the `name` field is in uppercase.
 If the name is not in uppercase, a `ValueError` is raised.
 Instead of using [PEP 593](https://www.python.org/dev/peps/pep-0593/) variable annotations, we can use the `field_validator` decorator to define a validator for a field.
-The benefit of this approach is that we can define a validator and colocate it with the object its validating.
+The benefit of this approach is that we can define a validator and colocate it with the object it's validating.

 ```python
 from pydantic import BaseModel, field_validator